Joey Meneses Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 16th in the league.
+- The Padres pitching staff ranks 15th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres have a 3.78 team ERA that ranks sixth among all league pitching staffs.
+- The Padres have the fifth-ranked team ERA across all MLB pitching staffs (3.77).

 © 2023 Data Skrive.
 All rights reserved.